Start9Labs/documentation/site/source/guides/device-guides/dg-linux/lan-linux.rst

     .. group-tab:: Arch/Garuda

-        From the folder you have downloaded your Start9 server's Root CA, run the following commands (if you have changed the certificate's filename, be sure to change it here):
+        Change directory to the folder where you downloaded your StartOS server's Root CA, and run the following commands, being careful to replace ``adjective-noun`` with your server's unique hostname in the 3rd command below:

             .. code-block:: bash

+                cd ~/Downloads
                 sudo pacman -S ca-certificates
-                sudo cp "<custom-address>.crt" /etc/ca-certificates/trust-source/anchors/
+                sudo cp adjective-noun.local.crt /etc/ca-certificates/trust-source/anchors/
                 sudo update-ca-trust

         Despite no output from the last command, you can test your app right away.